jaderiver62/aide-de-camp/README.md

 ## Installation

-Our project is quite easy to install at the moment.
-You must have Node.js - (https://nodejs.org/) and npm- (https://www.npmjs.com/) installed to use aide-de-camp.
+#### Our project is quite easy to use.
+You must have installed Node.js - (https://nodejs.org/) and npm- (https://www.npmjs.com/) to use aide-de-camp.
 For future endeavors aide-de-camp plans to publish a package on npm that makes this process even easier.

 ---------------------------------------

 ## Usage